-Fast becoming known for its superior aroma, flavour and heat, the leaves of this shrub, raw or dried, are hot and peppery with a hint of chilli afterburn.
+Fast becoming known for its superior aroma, flavor, and heat, the leaves of this shrub, raw or dried, are hot and peppery with a hint of chili burn.
 Can be used in any recipe that calls for pepper, but has much more punch!
 (Zone: 7 – 10)

 Pick young, new shoots and blanch in salted water; they’ll be tender, but crisp with a lemony, touch of fennel flavor.
 Or, toss very young leaves into salads.
 Note that this tropical-looking plant is cold-hardy and shade-loving!
 (Zone: 4 – 10)

 Often seen along highways and in parking lots, the fragrant white flowers of the durable shrub produce fruits that taste like a sweet cranberry with the texture of a ripe strawberry.
 Eat fresh or use in pies or for making jelly.
 (Zone: 10 – 11)